istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 In some cases, some of the analyzers will not apply if they are not meaningful with your Istio version.
 But the analysis will still happen with all analyzers that do apply.

-Note that while the analyze command works across Istio versions, that is not the case for all other `istioctl` commands.
+Note that while the `analyze` command works across Istio versions, that is not the case for all other `istioctl` commands.
 So it is suggested that you download the latest version of `istioctl` in a separate folder for analysis purpose, while you use the one that came with your specific Istio version to run other commands.

 ### What analyzers are supported today?

-We need to better document the list, but until then you can see all the analyzers in the Istio sources.
+We're still working to documenting the analyzers.
+In the meantime, you can see all the analyzers in the [Istio source]({{<github_blob>}}/galley/pkg/config/analysis/analyzers).

-### Can it do anything bad to my cluster?
+### Can analysis do anything harmful to my cluster?

-The tool only retrieves the Istio/Kubernetes configuration, so it is completely read-only and will never affect the state of a cluster.
+Analysis never changes configuration state.
+It is a completely read-only operation and so will never alter the state of a cluster.

 ### What about analysis that goes beyond configuration?

-Today, the analysis is purely based on Kubernetes configuration.
-In the future, we’d like to expand beyond that.
-E.g. We could allow analyzers to also look at logs to generate recommendations.
+Today, the analysis is purely based on Kubernetes configuration, but in the future we’d like to expand beyond that.
+For example, we could allow analyzers to also look at logs to generate recommendations.